 Are all mobile ad formats compatible with every mobile device?

 Depending on a smartphone’s capabilities, some ad formats perform better than others.
 That said, more power = more impressive ad creative.
 Processing capabilities on mobile devices are constantly improving, making it easier to load more complex ads.
-Additionally, the rollout of 5G mobile networks will pave the way for delivering flashier ads.
-You can expect to see further innovations in ad formats.
+Partnering with an mobile ad exchange with a powerful ad rendering engine is vital for both campaign efficiency and positive user experience.
+Additionally, the rollout of 5G mobile networks paved the way for delivering flashier ads, and you can expect to see further innovations in ad formats in the future.